Castration Resistant Cancer

 • Enzalutamide

-• Useful in certain circumstances:
+• Useful in certain circumstances (preferred)

 • Sipuleucel-T

-• Olaparib / abiraterone for BRCA mutation
+• Talazoparib/enzalutamide for HRR mutation

-• Other recommended treatment regimens:
+• Other recommended regimens

 Option Overview